Quick jump to page content

 Keywords

-machine learning MobileNet Non-Organic Waste VGG-16 Waste Management
+MobileNet Non-Organic Waste VGG-16 Waste Management Machine Learning

 Sari, Z., & Basuki, S. (2025).
-Transfer Learning Approaches for Non-Organic Waste Classification: Experiments with MobileNet and VGG-16.
+Transfer Learning Approaches for Non-Organic Waste Classification: Experiments Using MobileNet and VGG-16.
 Kinetik: Game Technology, Information System, Computer Network, Computing, Electronics, and Control, 10(4). https://doi.org/10.22219/kinetik.v10i4.2319

 • ACM